-World Hearing Day is held on 3 March each year to raise awareness on how to prevent deafness and hearing loss and promote ear and hearing care across the world.
+World Hearing Day is held on 3 March each year to raise awareness on how to prevent deafness and hearing loss, and to promote ear and hearing care across the world.

-- Hearing loss is costing Australia $15 billion a year in health system costs and lost productivity
+- costs the economy $15 billion a year in health system costs and lost productivity

-- It is more common than heart disease, cancer and diabetes
+- is more common than heart disease, cancer and diabetes

 - 500,000 hearing aids are bought every year in Australia